Musicals101.com

 b.
 Feb.
 3, 1853 (England) - d.
 Nov.
 23, 1931 (London)

 Trained on the British stage, this attractive soprano starred in the Broadway productions of Princess Toto (1879) and Billee Taylor (1880).
 She returned to London to originate the title role in Gilbert & Sullivan's Patience (1881), beginning a stellar association with the D'Oyly Carte troupe.
 Braham originated the roles of Phyllis in Iolanthe (1882), Yum Yum in The Mikado (1883) -- introducing "The Sun Whose Rays" -- and Rose Maybud in Ruddigore (1887).
-She left the Savoy to tour Australia for a year, and returned to find her services were no longer in high demand.
-Braham continued appearing in minor West End roles, and toured the provinces until her retirement sometime around 1900.
+She left the Savoy to tour Australia for a year, and returned to find her services were less in demand.
+Braham continued appearing in minor West End roles and touring the provinces until her retirement sometime around 1900.

 Bramble, Mark